Christian Sund

 Christian Sund (born 24 December 1978) is a Finnish football coach and a former player.
-He is the manager of KPV.
+He is the head coach of Ekenäs IF (EIF) in Ykkösliiga.

 Coaching career

 After retiring, Sund worked as a youth coach for Vasa IFK and later SJK.
 In 2018, he took charge of VPS's B-team and later became assistant manager of the first team in the beginning of 2019.
 In the summer 2019, he was appointed manager of the club.

 On 17 November 2021, he signed a two-year contract as the head coach of KPV, beginning in the 2022 season.

+On 14 November 2023, it was announced that Sund joins Ykkösliiga club KTP as their new assistant manager.

+After the dismissal of Gabriel Garcia Xatart, in August 2024 Sund was named the head coach of Ekenäs IF in Veikkausliiga.
+He couldn't help the club from relegating, but extended his contract with EIF for the next 2025 Ykkösliiga season.